numaproj/numaflow/docs/controller-configmap.md

 ## Configuration Structure

-The configuration should be under `controller-config.yaml` key in the ConfigMap, as a string in `yaml` format:
+The configuration should be under `controller-config.yaml` key in the ConfigMap, as a string in `yaml` format.
+Additionally, pipeline templates can be provided be under `pipeline-templates.yaml`.

 ```yaml
 apiVersion: v1